 How You Enroll

-If you enroll for the first time in the NVIDIA HSA, NVIDIA HSA Plus, Kaiser HSA, or Blue HSA Gold medical plans, your Health Savings Account will be automatically opened** for you.
+If you enroll for the first time in the NVIDIA HSA, NVIDIA HSA Plus, or Kaiser HSA medical plan, your Health Savings Account will be automatically opened** for you.
 All you need to do is choose a contribution amount (if any), agree to Fidelity’s terms and conditions, and activate your account.

 You can contribute up to the IRS maximums each year.
 The limits are: